------- + -------

 The study seeks to:

-• Determine the effectiveness of a stepped care food is medicine intervention among Medicaid adults diagnosed with hypertension on the primary outcome of blood pressure (systolic and diastolic) and secondary outcomes of hemoglobin A1C, quality of life, food security, nutrition security, and family stress (anxiety, depression, and stress).
+• Determine the effectiveness of a stepped care food is medicine intervention among adults with low income diagnosed with hypertension on the primary outcome of blood pressure (systolic and diastolic) and secondary outcomes of hemoglobin A1C, quality of life, food security, nutrition security, and family stress (anxiety, depression, and stress).

 • Examine the lived experience in the entire Health Care by Food system at key time points in screening, referral, enrollment, and engagement throughout the stepped care process to enhance scalability across multiple healthcare sectors.